snowplow/snowplowanalytics.com/_posts/2019-02-20-w3w-api-request-enrichment-tutorial/index.md

 Let's look at the different parameters in turn.

 #### inputs
-We need two datapoints from the raw event POJO: `geo_latitude` and `geo_longitude`.
+We need two data points from the raw event POJO: `geo_latitude` and `geo_longitude`.
 We assign the values found there to the `lat` and `lng` keys, respectively.

 #### api
 We then use the `lat` and `lng` keys to refer to the `geo_latitude` and `geo_longitude` values in the API call.
 The values extracted from the raw event will be substituted in the URI before the `GET` request is submitted.

 #### outputs
-The API responds with a JSON, which matches out custom `reverse_geocoding_context` schema, so we take on all of the data from the response, by specifying `"jsonPath": "$"`.
+The API responds with JSON, which matches out custom `reverse_geocoding_context` schema, so we take on all of the data from the response, by specifying `"jsonPath": "$"`.

 #### cache
 A heavy-traffic pipeline might generate millions of calls to the specified API endpoint in a very short period of time.
 We can use this section to set some reasonable limits  for the cache size and 'time to live'.